31 Of The Best Answers To The Question: What Is The Point Of Life?

 You want to find the meaning for your own life, but you don't want to impose your meaning onto other people.
 You see the value in allowing others to find their own way, even if it's a different path from the one you have chosen.

-The realization that you have no control over the lives of others is liberating and allows you to focus on your own purpose in life.
+The realization that you have no control over the lives of others is liberating and allows you to focus on your own meaning in life.

 23. To develop and nurture relationships.

-One of the purposes of living is to discover the importance and value of human relationships.
+One of the objectives of living is to discover the importance and value of human relationships.

 Developing mutually beneficial relationships with your spouse, partner, children, family, and friends is often cited as the most important part of our lives.